-- Prepare and maintain employee accounting and other documentation for record keeping. - Prepare and distribute information material regarding MPO & staff activities. - Minutes, reports, plans and other documents relative to MPO activities. - Accounting / payroll information. - Schedule, attend and provide administratively assistance for MPO meetings. - Administer the Personnel, Affirmative Action, EEO Programs, and other MPO policies.
+- Prepare and maintain employee accounting and other documentation for record keeping. - Prepare and distribute information material regarding MPO and staff activities. - Prepare minutes, reports, plans, and other documents relative to MPO activities. - Accounting and payroll information. - Schedule, attend, and provide administratively assistance for MPO meetings. - Administer the Personnel, Affirmative Action, EEO Programs, and other MPO policies.